open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/src/platform/node/README.md

 9. If you look now at git log you will notice that the folder `protos` has been changed and it will show what was the previous sha and what is current one

 10. After upgrading protos you should regenerate proto files for js.
-To do that go run
+**You need to have protocol buffers installed to be able to generate them**.

 ```shell script
 npm run generate:http-proto